 The first priority is to keep your child warm, but the wrong type of outfit can actually make your child feel too hot.
 Toddlers aren’t as effective at regulating body temperature as their older siblings or parents.
 This is why younger kids have been known to feel ill and faint while playing outside—even in below-freezing temperatures.
 The best way to prevent sickness or discomfort is to strategically dress them in a few different types of layers.

-Begin with a long sleeve bodysuit or shirt.
+Begin with a long-sleeved bodysuit or shirt.
 A pair of leggings or thin pants work great as bottoms.
 Again, the outfit should be snug, but not too tight.
 Make sure you size up if you’re worried about the fit.
 If you’re heading outside or the temperatures are starting to dip, add yet another layer.
 Think fleece jackets, thick hoodies and warm sweatpants.
 When it’s sleeting or snowing, you’ll need a heavy but breathable jacket or snowsuit.

 When it’s time to sleep, select a two-piece pajama set or a long sleeve one-piece.
 Wearable fleece blankets make an excellent additional layer, but pediatricians say that the age a child can use a regular blanket is between 12-18 months.
 Always consult your child’s doctor if you have any questions about safe sleep practices for toddlers or the right clothing for bed.